 Endeavour remained parked at the Los Angeles International Airport since Sept.
 21 after crowd-pleasing swoops over the state Capitol, Golden State Bridge, Hollywood Sign and other landmarks.

-Beginning Friday, the shuttle heads off on its last mission -- a 12-mile creep through
+Beginning Friday, the shuttle heads off on its last mission -- a 12-mile creep through city streets.

 Its final destination: California Science Center in South Los Angeles where it will be put on display.